jimCresswell/general-JS-test-automation-demo/README.md

 The project has a provider service, which manages data about pollinator supporting plants in the UK, and a consumer project which does things with/to that data.

 ## To Do
+  * Add a script to generate docs from the unit tests.
   * Create the most basic implementation of the provider service possible.
   * Create the skeleton for the consumer service.
     * Get data